Beyonder12/FajriIllahiGG/README.md

 1. Protect the API with the authorization header => Using error handling to authorize the user
 2. Validate the header request (authorization header) => Using validate.js library
 3. Implement caching strategy (redis) for vehicle data. (any data changes in mongodb will sync to redis)
+4. Deploy to heroku
-4. Deploy platform service github
+5. Deploy platform service github

 Here tips to run your code in local machine.